 People sometimes spend the whole of year 12 changing their minds about what they want to study at university.
 So don't think you have to make your mind up right now!
 You can always wait until after your ATAR is released to finalize your preferences.

 A great way to increase your chances of entering a medical course is to apply to interstate universities that also offer medicine.
 Many students will do this, and it is very common to have an abundance of students in a medical course from other states and territories.
 Universities can have slightly different criteria for entry into medicine (e.g. having different structured interviews), and so whilst you may not get into one university, you may be accepted by another.
-Don’t be afraid to apply to other universities that you may not have initially considered!
+Don’t be reluctant to apply to other universities that you may not have initially considered!